ChicagoDSA/chapter-website/_pages/en/join.md

 ## Pay dues

-If you want to participate in working groups and vote on chapter issues, you need to become a national DSA member.
+When you pay national dues, you're automatically a member of Chicago DSA.
+You can work on campaigns, run for our elected offices, and vote on chapter issues.
 Join as a *Movement Builder* and 20% of your dues will be shared directly with Chicago DSA.

 {% include comp-button.html text="Join national DSA" link="https://www.dsausa.org/join" %}

 *[Dues waivers](https://dsausa.org/dueswaiver) are available.*

-## We'll confirm you
+## Leave the rest to us

-Every Monday, we receive a list of new members and update our internal roster.
+Every Monday, we receive a list of new members.
+We use this to:

-## Check your inbox

-Every Sunday, we publish *This Week in CDSA*.
-Is it in your inbox?
-You're in Chicago DSA.
+- Add folks to our Sunday newsletter, *This Week in CDSA*
+- Send time-sensitive text messages and emails
+- Verify access to our Slack workspace

 {% capture note %}
 #### A special note: